 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 7D Mark II does not offer wifi capability.
+In contrast, the 7D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D II (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D7200 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7200 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 7D II or the Nikon D7200 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.